-OB.
-F IC Secure IC carrying the TOE in any of its forms.
+OB.F_IC Secure IC carrying the TOE in any of its forms.
 OB.ROM Any part of the Read Only Memory.
-These objects contain executable programs and/or data of STM and of the user (ST_ROM & USR_ROM).
+These objects contain executable programs and/or data of ST and of the User (ST_ROM & USR_ROM).
 The latter may also reside in OB.NVM OB.RAM Any part of the Volatile Memory.
-These objects are used for processing user and TSF data.
+These objects are used for processing User and TSF data.
 OB.REG Any Register of the TOE.
 These objects are used to control TOE resources and to exchange data with the secure IC internal subjects.
-OB.NVM Non Volatile Memory that contains user data, TSF data and/or user programs.
-OB.CMD_TST Any command available to the user when the TOE is in TEST configuration.
-OB.CMD_ISR Any command available to the user when the TOE is in ISSUER configuration.
-OB.CALL_USR Any STM library service available to the user when the TOE is in USER configuration.
+OB.NVM Non Volatile Memory that contains User data, TSF data and/or User programs.

+- OB.CMD_TST Any command available to the User when the TOE is in TEST configuration. - OB.CMD_ISR Any command available to the User when the TOE is in ISSUER configuration. - OB.CALL USR Any ST library service available to the User when the TOE is in USER configuration. - OB.PROT_ROM Any part of the protected User ROM.
+These objects can be operated as any OB.ROM object.